 2013-2021 Housing Element Program Actions Objectives Progress/Effectiveness Appropriateness for 2021-2029 Housing Element 72.
 Offer incentives to developers for projects that result in energy savings of at least 20 percent when compared to the energy consumption that would occur under similar projects built to meet the minimum standards of the energy code. a.
 Identify potential incentives b.
 Review and identify most cost- effective incentives The City began the process of updating its Climate Action and Adaptation Plan (CAAP) in late 2020.
 The CAAP is anticipated to further explore these kinds of incentives and programs.
-Delete (incorporated into new program that reflects the CAAP) 73.
-Provide incentives for retrofitting existing homes and businesses for improved energy efficiency.
+73. Provide incentives for retrofitting existing homes and businesses for improved energy efficiency.
 An example of a retrofit feature would be a passive solar device. a.
 Identify potential incentives b.
 Review and identify most cost- effective incentives The City began the process of updating its Climate Action and Adaptation Plan (CAAP) in late 2020.
 The CAAP is anticipated to further explore these kinds of incentives and programs.
-Delete (incorporated into new program that reflects the CAAP) 74.
-Support the opportunity for efficient public transit by siting large apartment complexes on arterial streets, in the core and near neighborhood centers and the university. a.
+74. Support the opportunity for efficient public transit by siting large apartment complexes on arterial streets, in the core and near neighborhood centers and the university. a.
 Support appropriate projects that utilize existing transit and a close proximity to community services and shopping The City processed and approved several major multifamily projects located along major arterial streets, in the core, or near neighborhood centers and the university during the planning period.
 Continue 75.
 At least 80 percent of all residential lots in any proposed new development should be oriented so that buildings have their long axes within 22.5 degrees of east/west.
 Allow a developer not providing the required percentage to demonstrate that other site design, building design, or construction measures would provide similar opportunities for conserving energy. a.
 Enforce lot orientation requirements This is a site plan criterion that is and will continue to be used in all residential projects.
 Delete